bearkerb/tp/docs/UserGuide.md

 ### 5.1 FAQ

-**Q**: How do I transfer my data to another Computer?<br>
+**Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous EstateMate home folder.
+**A**:
+1. [Install Estatemate](#2-1-installation) on your other computer.
+2. On your original computer, navigate to the [home folder](#home-folder).
+This is the folder where the EstateMate app `estatemate.jar` is stored.
+3. You should see a folder named `data`.
+Copy this folder into your other computer.
+4. In your other computer, navigate to the [home folder](#home-folder).
+Find the folder named `data` and delete it.
+Replace it with the folder you copied over from your original computer.

 <br>

 ### 5.2 Known issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.
+1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the EstateMate app will open off-screen.
+The remedy is to navigate to the [home folder](#home-folder), find the file named `preferences.json` and delete it before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.

 --------------------------------------------------------------------------------------------------------------------